allisonamber/AbelmoschusEsculentus/README.md

 	region="-12,-140,666,705"
   	url="https://upload.wikimedia.org/wikipedia/commons/thumb/f/f1/Aunt_Jemima_-_America%27s_Best-Loved_Pancakes%2C_1951.jpg/640px-Aunt_Jemima_-_America%27s_Best-Loved_Pancakes%2C_1951.jpg">

 Allie Par.
-5: In the wake of the Civil Rights Movement, “‘soul food” came into vogue in the 1960s as African Americans migrating from country to city turned to comforting classic dishes that satisfied their longing for a taste of home” (Tipton-martin 80) and thereby inspiring a intact in the fight for equality.
-Thus, the late sixties through the seventies marks a rise in African American cookbooks returning to their ancestral roots.
-Cookbooks such as Hattie Rhinehart’s 1969 Soul Food Cookbook expresses the traditions and practices through food emblematic of ‘home.’
-Rhinehart Griffin’s take on ‘fried okra’ can be found on page twenty five thereby honoring her culture’s African roots and Southern roots simultaneously.
+5: However, in the wake of the Civil Rights Movement Black communities took matters in their own hands to contest this gross misrepresentation.
+In the later 1960s into the 1970s soul food dishes such ‘fried okra’ began to surge in popularity again due to a wave of African Americans migrating up north.
+The longing for home birthed a movement of Black authored soul food cookbooks like Hattie Rhinehart-Griffin’s 1969 _Soul-Food CookBook_ which called on recipes and ingredients that epitomized ‘home.’
+For instance, Rhinehart-Griffin’s take on fried okra simultaneously pays homage to both her African and Southern roots.
 <param ve-image
 	label="Fried Okra"
  	description="A plate of fried okra from the Praline Connection restaurant"